Ezekiel 34 – Of Shepherds and Sheep

 iii.
 “The ‘shepherd’ as an image of political rulers goes back to the Sumerian royal tradition (4th millennium B.C.E.).
 The motif became widespread throughout the ancient Near East.”
 (Vawter and Hoppe)

 b.
 Woe to the shepherds of Israel who feed themselves: Regarding both civil and spiritual leaders, God rebuked and warned those shepherds who were concerned about feeding themselves, and not their flock.
 The obvious question was asked: Should not the shepherds feed the flocks?
-Godly shepherds must serve more of the benefit of the flock than their own benefit.
+Godly shepherds must serve more for the benefit of the flock than their own benefit.

 i.
 “This may be acceptable in real life, where shepherds are justifiably motivated by self-interest, but when the image is used metaphorically of humans tending humans, the shepherd holds office for the sake of the ruled.”
 (Block)